Haversian canal

-Haversian canals (sometimes canals of Havers) are a series of microscopic tubes in the outermost region of bone called cortical bone.
+Haversian canals (sometimes canals of Havers, osteonic canals or central canals) are a series of microscopic tubes in the outermost region of bone called cortical bone.
 They allow blood vessels and nerves to travel through them to supply the osteocytes.

 Structure

 Each Haversian canal generally contains one or two capillaries and many nerve fibres.
-The channels are formed by concentric layers called lamellae, which are approximately 50 µm in diameter.
+The channels are formed by concentric layers called lamellae, which are approximately 50 μm in diameter.
 The Haversian canals surround blood vessels and nerve cells throughout bones and communicate with osteocytes (contained in spaces within the dense bone matrix called lacunae) through connections called canaliculi.
 This unique arrangement is conducive to mineral salt deposits and storage which gives bone tissue its strength.
 Active transport is used to move most substances between the blood vessels and the osteocytes.

 Haversian canals are contained within osteons, which are typically arranged along the long axis of the bone in parallel to the surface.
 The canals and the surrounding lamellae (8-15) form the functional unit, called a Haversian system, or osteon.